codingbbq/codingbbq.github.io/_posts/2019-03-13-Javascript-Interview-Questions-part-2.markdown

 ---
 layout: post
-title:  "Javascript Interview Questions : Let the fun continue"
+title:  "JavaScript Interview Questions : Let the fun continue"
 categories: learning
 excerpt : Going through some of the tricky yet interesting questions asked in Front-End interviews.
 ---

-### Javascript Fun Challenges
+### JavaScript Fun Challenges

-Continuing from when we were [Challenging `this`](https://codingbbq.github.io/learning/2019/03/12/Javascript-Interview-Questions.html), it is yet another fun excercise to learn more about javascript.
+Continuing from when we were [Challenging `this`](https://codingbbq.github.io/learning/2019/03/12/Javascript-Interview-Questions.html), it is yet another fun exercise to learn more about JavaScript.

 ## What will be the output of the following code?